Ben Askren: Early career and folkstyle

 Askren was introduced to the sport of wrestling by his father Chuck at age six, but only took the sport seriously when he started the sixth grade and joined a club.
-During high school, he became a two-time Division I WIAA state champion in 2000 and 2001, out of Arrowhead High School in Wisconsin.
+During high school, he became a two-time Wisconsin Division I state champion in 2000 and 2001, out of Arrowhead High School in Wisconsin.
 Nationally, he placed at multiple US National tournaments in folkstyle, freestyle and Greco-Roman.

 In college, Askren wrestled for the Missouri Tigers at 174 pounds, where he was teammates with future UFC Welterweight Champion Tyron Woodley and future Bellator Lightweight Champion Michael Chandler.
 During his freshman campaign (2003–04), Askren won the Big 12 Conference Championships and placed second at the NCAA Championships, with both matches being against standout from Oklahoma State Chris Pendleton.
 During his sophomore campaign (2004–05), Askren placed second at both the NCAA and Big 12 Championships, losing both championship matches to Pendleton.
 After being a runner-up for half of his career, Askren shined as a junior and a senior, becoming the third athlete to ever earn the Dan Hodge Trophy in multiple occasions, as he received the award in both seasons after compiling a combined 87–0 record.
 Throughout his career, Askren defeated multiple NCAA champions such as Jake Herbert and Keith Gavin.
 After a legendary run, Askren graduated with a 153–8 record (seven of the losses were handled by Chris Pendleton and one of them by Ryan Lange), two Dan Hodge Trophies (2006, 2007) and Schalles Awards (2006, 2007), two NCAA championships, three Big 12 Championships and 91 pins, the third most in NCAA Division I history.

 One of the most dominant collegiate wrestlers of all time, Askren's "funky" style relied heavily in unorthodox scrambling techniques and was known for his pinning ability as well as his massive afro.
 His peculiar and uncommon body shape for a wrestler allowed him to complete moves that his competition could not, thus constantly putting them in awkward positions.
 On January 9, 2012, it was announced that Askren would be one of six new inductees to the University of Missouri Intercollegiate Athletics Hall of Fame.